 Obstructive sleep apnea (OSA) is characterized by repetitive narrowing and collapse of the upper airway during sleep, which leads to oxygen desaturation and fragmented sleep.
 Approximately two million people are diagnosed suffering from OSA each year.
-Significant co-morbidities are indentified, such as hypertension, obesity, diabetes and cardiac disease, imposing high chronic healthcare costs and burden to society.
+Significant comorbidities are identified, such as hypertension, obesity, diabetes and cardiac disease, imposing high chronic healthcare costs and burden to society.

 Standard of care OSA therapy in Western markets is continuous positive airway pressure (CPAP), which provides a constant flow of pressurized air to keep the airway from collapsing during sleep.
 While CPAP is highly effective, about 40% of patients are unable to tolerate therapy, leaving a significant number untreated, and in search of a solution that fits their lifestyle.
 Surgery is an alternative and is the first-line OSA therapy in Asia.
 Current surgical options have drawbacks, including low effectiveness.
 While obstruction commonly occurs at multiple airway levels, a collapse at the tongue base contributes to OSA in the majority of cases.
 No minimally invasive, adjustable, reversible surgery exists to effectively address tongue-based obstruction.